A landing theorem for entire functions with bounded post-singular sets: Periodic filaments land

-We now prove the first half of Theorem~\ref{thm:DHdreadlocks}, which we restate here as follows.
+We now prove the first half of Theorem~\ref{thm:DHfilaments}, which we restate here as follows.

-\begin{thm}[Landing of periodic dreadlocks] Let $f\colon\C\to\C$ be a transcendental entire function with bounded postsingular set.
+\begin{thm}[Landing of periodic filaments] Let $f\colon\C\to\C$ be a transcendental entire function with bounded postsingular set.

-Then every periodic dreadlock of $f$ lands at a repelling or parabolic periodic point of $f$, where the period of the landing point divides that of the dreadlock. \end{thm} \begin{proof}[Proof of Theorem~\ref{thm:landingperiodic}] Let $G_\s$ be a periodic dreadlock.
-Recall from Observation~\ref{obs:dreadlockiterates} that any dreadlock of $f$ is also a dreadlock of any iterate of $f$ (and vice versa).
+Then every periodic filament of $f$ lands at a repelling or parabolic periodic point of $f$, where the period of the landing point divides that of the filament. \end{thm} \begin{proof}[Proof of Theorem~\ref{thm:landingperiodic}] Let $G_\s$ be a periodic filament.
+Recall from Observation~\ref{obs:filamentiterates} that any filament of $f$ is also a filament of any iterate of $f$ (and vice versa).
 Hence, it is no loss of generality to assume that $\s$ is fixed by $\sigma$; i.e., $\s= F F F F \dots$, where $F$ is a fundamental domain of $f$.

 Fix $\zeta$ and $V$ as in Lemmas~\ref{lem:boundeddomain} and \ref{lem:preimagedomains}.
 Let $\tail_n$ be the fundamental tail of level $n$ associated to $\s$, and let $\zeta_n$ be the unique element of $f^{-n}(\zeta)$ in $\tail_n$.